kevingillispie/Schema-Scalpel/README.txt

 == Upgrade Notice ==

 = 2.0.2 =
-This is a high-priority maintenance update that hardens database security and significantly improves performance for sites with large amounts of content.
-Highly recommended for all users.
+High-priority maintenance release.
+Improves database security with modern query practices and significantly boosts performance for large sites.
+Recommended for all users.

 = 2.0 =
 Big usability upgrade!
 Enjoy the new metabox for faster per-page schema editing.
 All existing data is preserved — no migration needed.
 Highly recommended for all users.